eon01/awesome-chatgpt/README.md

 ### Python

 - [ChatGPT](https://github.com/acheong08/ChatGPT): Lightweight package for interacting with ChatGPT's API by OpenAI.
 Uses reverse engineered official API
-- [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT): zap Python client for the unofficial ChatGPT API with auto token regeneration, conversation tracking, proxy support and more.
+- [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT): Zap Python client for the unofficial ChatGPT API with auto token regeneration, conversation tracking, proxy support and more (Current State: Not maintained.)
 - [README-AI](https://github.com/eli64s/readme-ai): Command-line tool for crafting aesthetic, structured, and informative README.md files, powered by OpenAI's language model API.
 - [chatgpt-api](https://github.com/taranjeet/chatgpt-api): This repo is unofficial ChatGPT api.
 It is based on Daniel Gross's WhatsApp GPT
 - [chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper): API for interacting with ChatGPT using Python and from Shell.